liferay/liferay-central-test-2/modules/sdk/gradle-plugins-tlddoc-builder/README.markdown

 [`includes`](#includes) | `["**/*.tld"]`
 [`source`](#source) | `project.sourceSets.main.resources.srcDirs`

-If the `java`plugin is applied, the `validateTLD` is similarly configured with the following sensible defaults:
+If the `java`plugin is applied, the `validateTLD` task is similarly configured with the following sensible defaults:

 Property Name | Default Value with the `java` plugin
 ------------- | -------------
 [`includes`](#includes) | `["**/*.tld"]`
 [`source`](#source) | `project.sourceSets.main.resources.srcDirs`

-By default, `tlddoc` task generates the documentation for all the TLD files that are found in the resources directories of the `main` sourceset.
+By default, the `tlddoc` task generates the documentation for all the TLD files that are found in the resources directories of the `main` source set.
 The documentation files are saved in `build/docs/tlddoc` and include the files copied from `src/main/tlddoc`.

-Thanks to the `copyTLDDocResources` task, it is possible to add references to images and other resoures directly in the TLD files.
+The `copyTLDDocResources` task lets you add references to images and other resources directly in the TLD files.
 For example, if the project includes an image called `breadcrumb.png` in the `src/main/tlddoc/images` directory, you can reference it in a TLD file contained in the `src/main/resources` directory:

 ```xml
 <description>Hello World <![CDATA[<img src="../images/breadcrumb.png"]]></description>